Please note that this page is automatically translated.

 Together with the Global Environment

-As a group that relies on marine products and other natural resources, we believe that consideration for the global environment is important.We will formulate an environmental policy in October 2024 and will further focus on addressing issues such as securing sustainable marine and agricultural resources, reducing food waste, and responding to climate change.
+Our Group’s business is supported by marine products and other natural resources, and we view consideration for the global environment as an important responsibility.
+Based on our environmental policy, we will strengthen our efforts to solve issues such as securing sustainable marine and agricultural resources, reducing food waste, and responding to climate change.

 Pursuing Sustainability in Seafood and Agricultural Products throughout Supply Chain